Instance-JS/Instance/docs/table-of-elements.md

 Whether something is *specifically* an acronym is of architecturally significant semantic importance:
-A distinction that is perhaps not immediately obvious to non-native English speakers (and indeed some native ones)... at least, until you need to formalize exactly WHICH 2-4 letter names (in my case, elements) should be upper-cased in your application, and more importantly, why those elements in particular and not others.
+A distinction that is perhaps not immediately obvious to non-native English speakers (and indeed some native ones)... at least, until you need to formalize exactly WHICH 2-4 letter names (in my case, elements) should be upper-cased in your application, and more importantly, why those names in particular, and not others.
 Not everyone is going to do what I did.

 This distinction matters enough that Instance.js (by accident as the most logical choice) maintains separate handling